pulumi/pulumi-hugo/themes/default/content/resources/getting-started-with-infrastructure-as-code-on-digital-ocean/index.md

 # Content for the left hand side section of the page.
 main:
     # Webinar title.
-    title: "Getting Started with Infrastructure as Code on Digital Ocean"
+    title: "Getting Started with Infrastructure as Code on DigitalOcean"
     # URL for embedding a URL for ungated webinars.
     youtube_url: ""
     # Sortable date.
 The datetime Hugo will use to sort the webinars in date order.